 Eggshell and satin paint both have the same qualities, although different paint manufacturers use eggshell to describe them while others use satin.

-These paints reflect more light and have a very subtle pearl-like sheen.
-Eggshell or satin paint gives a smooth finish with a hint of gloss.
+These sheens reflect more light and have a very subtle pearl-like sheen.
+They gives a smooth finish with a hint of gloss.
 It’s a great choice for bedrooms, kitchens, and hallways, as it is easy to clean and also works well in bathrooms and other rooms that might have moisture.

-Eggshell or satin paint tends to be the most common paint used in homes in Calgary.
+These paint sheens tend to be the most common paint used in homes in Calgary.

 Areas where there is a lot of traffic or moisture, bedrooms, hallways, kitchens, and bathrooms often benefit from paint with a glossier finish.
 Semi-gloss paint is durable and washable and is resistant to moisture.

 One downside is that glossier paint often shows imperfections, so keep that in mind when making a decision on paint sheen.
 Other areas where semi-gloss paint is a good option are trim and doors and kitchen cupboards or bathroom vanities in need of a face-lift.

 Glossy paints have the most durable and shiny finish.
 Any imperfections on your wall will stand out, so don’t use a glossy paint on walls with many indentations or other marks.

 This type of paint is best for windows, trim, and doors, and door casings as it is easy to clean.
 Doors and door casings often get covered in hand and fingerprints, so its necessary to have a paint finish that will clean up easily.